Dottie West singles discography

-The singles discography of American country artist Dottie West contains 71 singles, 12 collaborative singles, 3 promotional singles and 1 other charting song.
+The singles discography of American country artist Dottie West contains 59 singles released as a solo artist, 12 singles released as a collaborative artist, 3 promotional singles and 1 other charting song.
 West signed with RCA Victor Records in 1963, having her first Top 40 hit the same year.
 It was followed in 1964 by "Love Is No Excuse", a duet with Jim Reeves that became West's first top 10 hit.
 In 1964, she also released "Here Comes My Baby".
-The song reached number 10 on the Billboard Hot Country Singles chart and became the first song by a female country artist to win a Grammy award.
+The song reached number 10 on the Billboard Hot Country Singles chart and became the first song by a female country artist to win a Grammy Award.
 From her 1966 album, West issued four singles, including the top 10 hits "Would You Hold It Against Me" and "What's Come Over My Baby".
 Over the next two years she had major hits with "Paper Mansions", "Like a Fool", "Country Girl", and "Reno".
 In 1969, West collaborated with Don Gibson on "Rings of Gold", which reached number 2 on the Billboard country chart.
 In 1973, she released a single version of a commercial jingle originally used by The Coca-Cola Company.
 Entitled "Country Sunshine", the song became West's biggest hit, reaching number 2 on the country songs chart and number 49 on the Billboard Hot 100.
 The song also nominated her for her eleventh Grammy.
 After releasing the top 10 hit "Last Time I Saw Him" (1974), West's chart hits declined and she was dropped from RCA in 1976.